deepu105/spring-io/README.md

 start all the components of your application with a single command.

 1. Make sure Docker is running.
-2. Build Docker images for the `blog` and `store` applications by running the following command in both directories:
+2. Build Docker images for the `gateway`, `store` and `cms` applications by running the following command in each of the app directories:

     ```
-    mvn package -Pprod docker:build
+    ./gradlew -Pprod bootRepackage buildDocker
     ```

 3. Using your terminal, navigate to the root directory of your project, and create a `docker` directory.
 Then run the